konstantinstadler/brandt_lpa_neuronal_modulation/README.md

 Contrary to expectations the increase in pre-synaptic Ca<sub>i</sub> concentration did not led to an increase in the mEPSC frequency.
 We hypothesize that this could be explained by a secondary effect of LPA disturbing vesicle recycling in cultured neurons.
-To elucidate this mechanism, we developed a three state neuronal model (adpated from [Sara 2005](https://www.sciencedirect.com/science/article/pii/S0896627305000693?via%3Dihub)), which allows to vary the rate of exocytosis α (activation/release of vesicles in the resting pool), endocytosis σ and the recycling rate β (refilling of vesicles and transport to the resting pool).
+To elucidate this mechanism, we developed a three state neuronal model (adpated from [Sara 2005](https://www.sciencedirect.com/science/article/pii/S0896627305000693?via%3Dihub)), which allows to vary the rate of exocytosis α (activation/release of vesicles), endocytosis σ and the recycling rate β (refilling of vesicles and transport to the pool of vescicles ready for release).

 We modelled the expected increase in mEPSC frequency by increasing the exocytosis rate α by a factor of 1.5.
 Subsequently, we matched the observed rate of mEPSC reduction by reducing the recycling rate β by a factor of 0.01.